GaiaNet-AI/gaia-cookbook/js/gaia-ankr-chat/README.md

 ## Getting Your Own Version Up and Running 🚀

-Ready to try this with your own Gaia node and Ankr API key?
+Ready to try this with your own Gaia node and Neura API key?
 Here's how:

 **Prerequisites:**

 *   **Node.js:** (v18+ recommended for built-in `fetch`, though `node-fetch` is used here for broader compatibility).
 *   **A Gaia Node:** You need your Gaia API endpoint and an API key.
 Make sure it's an OpenAI-compatible endpoint (usually ends in `/v1`).
-*   **Ankr API Key:** Sign up at [Ankr RPC Service](https://www.ankr.com/rpc/?utm_referral=uLW8gqj8P6) to get a free API key for their multichain APIs.
+*   **Neura API Key:** Sign up at [Neura RPC Service](https://www.Neura.com/rpc/neura/) to get a free API key for their multichain APIs.
 *   **A Gaia API Key:** If you're using one of Gaia's [Public Nodes](https://docs.gaianet.ai/nodes/), you will need an API Key.
 Please get your Free API Key from Gaia [here](https://docs.gaianet.ai/getting-started/authentication).

 **Steps:**